NYUCCL/psiTurk/doc/command_line/mode.rst

 shell command.
 For example, running ``hit create`` while in sandbox mode will create a HIT in the sandbox, while running it in live mode will create a HIT on the live AMT site.
-Similarly, commands like ``worker list all`` or ``hit list all`` will list assignments and HITs from wither the live site or the sandbox, depending on your mode.
+Similarly, commands like ``worker list all`` or ``hit list all`` will list assignments and HITs from either the live site or the sandbox, depending on your mode.

 .. note::